Manhunter (Mark Shaw): Fictional character biography

-In The New 52 (a 2011 reboot of the DC Comics universe), Mark Shaw appears in Forever Evil as a U.S. Marshal who is assigned to find Barbara Ann Minerva, a.k.a. the Cheetah.
+In The New 52 (a 2011 reboot of the DC Comics universe), Mark Shaw appears in Forever Evil as a U.S. Marshal.
 He is referred to as "one of the best manhunters" in the United States Marshal Service.

 Head of Leviathan

-Years later, an older Shaw was revealed to be the head of Leviathan, having taken control of the organization from Talia al Ghul, assuming its name for himself and transforming it into a highly advanced espionage agency with the goal of taking over the world, which he thought was in chaos.
-He took on a goal of fixing the world, as he saw the constant struggle between heroes and villains, in addition to the governments making their secret maneuvers, as futile.
+Shaw becomes the head of Leviathan, having taken control of the organization from Talia al Ghul.
+He makes Leviathan an advanced espionage agency with the goal of taking over Earth and bringing order.
+He takes on a goal of fixing the world, as he sees the constant struggle between heroes and villains, in addition to governments and their secret maneuvers, as futile.